19s-cosc-y200/HW15-eblecker/README.md

 Using github desktop, submit your files for review by **committing** and **pushing** your changes.
 You will then need to create a **pull request** to the branch for this assignment.

 I will only look at the latest versions of your files (your last pull request).
 I will provide brief feedback via your git pull and a formal grade on blackboard.
-### Included Files
-I have included all image files necessary for this set of assignments that you will use for the remainder of the semester.
-You might not use every image in each assignment, but they are avilable now.